-- 010.06A3 National Association of the Deaf (NAD) Competency level 4.0 or above - 010.06A4 National Interpreter Certification (NIC) - 010.06A5 American Consortium of Certified Interpreters (ACCI) exam Competency level 4.0 - 010.06A6 Quality Assurance Screening Test (QAST) Competency level 4.0 - 010.06B Subject to the exceptions in 92 NAC 51-010.06C, and 010.06D, and 010.06F, school districts and approved cooperatives shall ensure that all sign language interpreters employed by such districts or approved cooperatives to provide special education services are qualified educational sign language interpreters who meet the competency requirements in 92 NAC 51-010.06A. - 010.06C If the school district or approved cooperative is unable to find a qualified educational sign language interpreter who meets the requirements of 92 NAC 51-010.06A, the school district or approved cooperative may employ for up to one year an interpreter who has received a "Skills at or above the required level" or a "Hire with Caution" on the EIPA pre-hire screening. - 010.06D If a school district or approved cooperative is unable to find a qualified educational sign language interpreter who meets the requirements of 92 NAC 51-010.06A, the school district or approved cooperative may employ for up to two school years, an interpreter who demonstrates the minimum competency level of 2.5 on the EIPA, NAD or QAST.
+- 010.06B Subject to the exceptions in 92 NAC 51-010.06C, and 010.06D, school districts and approved cooperatives shall ensure that all sign language interpreters employed by such school districts or approved cooperatives to provide special education services are qualified educational sign language interpreters who meet the competency requirements in 92 NAC 51-010.06A. - 010.06C If the school district or approved cooperative is unable to find a qualified educational sign language interpreter who meets the requirements of 92 NAC 51-010.06A, the school district or approved cooperative may employ for up to one year an interpreter who has received a "Skills at or above the required level" or a "Hire with Caution" on the EIPA pre-hire screening. - 010.06D If a school district or approved cooperative is unable to find a qualified educational sign language interpreter who meets the requirements of 92 NAC 51-010.06A, the school district or approved cooperative may employ for up to two school years, an interpreter who demonstrates the minimum competency level of 2.5 3.0 on the EIPA, NAD or QAST.
 The school district or approved cooperative must require that the interpreter participate in a professional development plan designed to improve his or her skills and enable him or her to become a qualified educational sign language interpreter within two school years.
-The plan shall include at least 30 clock hours of training in interpreting per year (August 1 to July 31).
+The plan shall include at least 30 40 clock hours of training in interpreting per year (August 1 to July 31).
 The plan shall be approved by the school district or approved cooperative.
-The school district or approved cooperative must require that the interpreter attain one or more of the competency levels in 92 NAC 51-010.06A within two school years of employment. - 010.06E If an interpreter does not achieve the required competency levels within the time periods as specified in 92 NAC 51-010.06D, the district or approved cooperative must reopen the position and seek a qualified educational sign language interpreter. - 010.06F A school district or approved cooperative may re-employ an interpreter previously employed pursuant to the provisions of 92 NAC 51-010.06D for additional two year periods only if the district or approved cooperative requests and receives from the Commissioner or his or her designee a waiver of the employment-period in those Subsections.
-The request for a waiver of employment-period limits shall contain documentation of efforts to find a qualified educational sign language interpreter, documentation of the interpreter's progress on the professional development plan and an assurance that the previously employed interpreter is the best applicant for the position.
-Following receipt of the request for waiver, documentation and assurance, the Commissioner or his or her designee shall grant or deny the waiver based on the adequacy of the documentation and assurances.
-If the waiver is granted, the school district or approved cooperative may re-employ the interpreter for an additional one year period subject to the applicable requirements for gaining competency in 92 NAC 51-010.06D.
-Waivers must be requested annually.
+The school district or approved cooperative must require that the interpreter attain one or more of the competency levels in 92 NAC 51-010.06A within two school years of employment. - 010.06E If an interpreter does not achieve the required competency levels within the time periods as specified in 92 NAC 51-010.06D, the school district or approved cooperative must reopen the position and seek a qualified educational sign language interpreter. - 010.06F School districts and approved cooperatives shall require that all sign language interpreters employed by the school districts or approved cooperatives to deliver special education services submit evidence to the school district or approved cooperative of having obtained 20 24 clock hours of educationally related professional development every two years (August 1-July 31).
+This should include at least 18 hours of training related to sign language interpreting.
+The remaining six hours of training can be in any of the following areas: history, psychology and sociology of the Deaf and hard of hearing; child development; language development; curriculum development; methods of instruction; interpreting for students who are deafblind; legal and ethical issues for educational interpreters. - 010.06G If a sign language interpreter cannot provide the evidence required in 92 NAC 51-010.06F of the professional development, the school district or approved cooperative shall require that the sign language interpreter be retested and achieve the applicable competency level specified in 92 NAC 51-010.06A, 010.06C, or 010.06D. - 010.07 Notwithstanding any other individual right of action that a parent or student may maintain under this Chapter, nothing in this section or Chapter shall be construed to create a right of action on behalf of an individual student or class of students for the failure of a school district or approved cooperative employee to meet IDEA 2004 criteria or to prevent a parent from filing a complaint about staff qualification pursuant to Section 009 of this Chapter.